carlos-afonso/carlos-afonso.github.io/README.md

 Data Scientist with diverse corporate consulting experience and multidisciplinary STEM background.

-Passionate about leveraging Data Science to find, create, and communicate insightful and beautiful solutions for complex problems.
+Passionate about leveraging Data Science to create insightful solutions for complex problems.

 ## Projects